AGRI302028 Animal production systems

 - Provide a thorough characterization of the animal production system and its functionalities.

-- Identify the connections between breeding, feeding and husbandry on the one hand and animal welfare status on the other.
+- Identify the connections between breeding, feeding and husbandry on the one hand and the animals' welfare status on the other.
 Derive the factors in breeding, feeding and husbandry which are potentially key to achieving a high animal welfare status.
 Reflect on the practicability of respective optimization approaches.

 - Teams of two students each present their findings in a way that the auditorium can easily follow (mid-term and final presentations).